Schools Partnership Manager

 Main purpose of Job

-Provide sustained support to vulnerable young people across a cluster of schools, helping them to overcome issues, before they become potentially life-changing problems.
-The core work will be providing one to one mentoring and group work activities that develop happy, thriving, and resilient young adults who will contribute positively to society.
+Eikon is looking for an enthusiastic and talented Youth Specialist.
+This role is to provide sustained support to vulnerable young people within the school, helping them to overcome issues, before they become potentially life-changing problems.
+The core work will be providing one to one mentoring and group work activities that develop happy, thriving and resilient young adults who will contribute positively to society.

 • To proactively address students/young people’s needs before issues arise